 Are solar panels a good investment in Minnesota?

-Yes, solar panels are a good investment in Minnesota.
+Yes, solar panels are worth it in Minnesota.
 The state has high electricity rates, meaning homeowners stand to save more by going solar.
 It also has several solar incentives to make the switch more affordable.

 Can an HOA prevent solar panels in Minnesota?